-Note: This manual only covers MySQL 8 or newer and MariaDB 10.3 or newer.
-If you use an older version, please check an older version of the documentation
+Warning: This manual only covers MySQL 8 or newer and MariaDB 10.2 or newer.
+If you use MariaDB 10.2, please check this older version of the documentation.
+If you use an older version of MySQL or MariaDB, please note that they are no longer supported by the current Nextcloud version.